tpwd/ke_search/Documentation/Templating/CustomTemplates.rst

 Use your own Templates
 ======================

-In order to use your own fluid templates, please set the path to your templates in the typoscript *constants*.
+In order to use your own fluid templates, please set the path to your templates in the TypoScript *constants*.

 It's good practice to put the templates in a dedicated "site" package (an extension which holds all your templates, configuration and css files).